rgouveia-redhat/ocp-libvirt-upi/docs/README.md

   - Fedora Server 35, CentOS 8, and Red Hat 8.5 tested.
 - pull secret for the cluster installation.

-> Disclaimer: 100% of tests done in an SSD disk.
+> Disclaimer: 100% of tests executed with SSD disks.

 # How to use?